fzipi/ftw-tests-schema/spec/v1.1/ftw.md

 </div>
 <div class="dt">

-TestTitle the title of this particular test.
+TestTitle is the title of this particular test.
 It is used for inclusion/exclusion of each run by the tool.